 Where H is the element hydrogen, four of the Balmer lines are in the technically visible part of the spectrum, with wavelengths larger than 400nm and shorter than 700 nm.

-From the above discussion, it is clear that H-gamma in Balmer series corresponds to transition n = 5 to n = 2.
+From the above discussion, it is clear that H-gamma in the Balmer series corresponds to the transition n = 5 to n = 2.
 Initially, the electron in the ground state must be placed in state n = 5.

-Energy required for the transition from n=1 to n=5 is given by
+The energy required for the transition from n=1 to n=5 is given by

 E=E5-E1